nicolaroberts/nicolaroberts.github.io/_posts/2016-01-01-r-packages-part-3.md

 {% endhighlight %}

 Functions of S4 classes may be written as "regular" functions, or as S4 methods dispatched via a generic function.
-As a general rule, write S4 generics and methods if the function is a common task that could have multiple class-specific implementations, e.g. plot, append, sort, unique.
-Setters and getters are also convenient as S4 methods.
-In contrast, if the function is highly specific to your package just implement it as a regular function (checking the input has the correct class).
+As a general rule, write S4 generics and methods if the function is a common task that could have multiple class-specific implementations, e.g. plot, append, sort, unique, as.data.frame etc. Setters and getters are also convenient as S4 methods.
+In contrast, if the function is highly specific to your package, just implement it as a regular function (checking the input has the correct class).

 A generic function dispatches a method implementation specific to the class of the argument.
 The generic function must be defined *before* the method.
 If it has already been defined in another package (e.g. `BiocGenerics`), then use that pre-existing definition by including the roxygen comment `#' @importMethodsFrom pkg GenericA` above your method definition (and add package to Imports field in DESCRIPTION).
 To define a new generic, use the `setGeneric` function, and possibly `@export` it to users.